ed-kung/CSUN-Econ-433/labs/lab01/README.md

     **Unique Identifiers** - A dataset contains rows and columns.
 Each row represents a record and each column (a.k.a. variable) contains information about that record.
 In data analytics, it is always important to know which variables uniquely identify a record in your dataset, because if you have duplicate records with the same unique identifiers then you know you have an error in the data.

+    In data science, the column that contains the unique identifier is called the **primary key**.

-    In the IPUMS data, each record is a person and the variables `SERIAL`, `PERNUM` together uniquely identify a record.
-If we find records with duplicate values of `SERIAL`, `PERNUM`, we'll know we did something wrong.
+    In the IPUMS data, the primary keys are `SERIAL` and `PERNUM`. `SERIAL` and `PERNUM` together uniquely identify a record.
+If we find records with duplicate values of `SERIAL` and `PERNUM`, we'll know we did something wrong.

 11. Finally, go back and click on `PERWT`. `PERWT` indicates how many persons in the U.S. population are represented by a given person in the IPUMS sample.
 In other words, it is a *sampling weight*.